Ways to Quit Smoking

 Registration begins now.
 Please visit Reid Healthier Wellness Club to register or call 983-3215.
 Cost to attend class is $50 for 8 sessions.

 Class size is limited to 16 people.
-Please visit the Patient Financial Services building, 600 E Main St Rimond, IN prior by September 30, 2016 to pay for class.
+Please visit the Patient Financial Services building, 600 E Main St Rimond, IN before the class start date to pay for the class.
 You will receive a letter of completion at the conclusion of the 8 sessions to turn in to your insurance carrier for possible reimbursement.

 Available class times/locations: